 Our clients include motorsport companies, automotive OEMs and supply chain companies.
 Eaton, Nissan, McLaren, Jaguar Land Rover, Prodrive and Red Bull Technology have used Cranfield’s lightweight structures and materials related facilities and equipment to support their testing, research and development programmes.
 Our facilities are also used when we undertake consultancies for clients.
 Taught master's and research degree students have access in relation to certain modules and when their projects require students to use the facilities.

 Our lightweight structures and materials facilities include the Cranfield Impact Centre (CIC).
 Within CIC, there are facilities which are FIA accredited for motorsport related structural integrity testing.
-Many of the UK based F1 teams use CIC.
-CIC also works with other motorsport companies covering different formulae.
-In addition CIC engages with automotive OEMs and supply train companies.
+Many of the UK-based F1 teams use CIC.
+CIC also works with other motorsport companies covering different formulae and engages with automotive OEMs and supply train companies.